-1And it came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they laid waste the children of Ammon and besieged Rabbah.
-But David stayed at Jerusalem.
+1And in the spring of the year, at the time when kings go out to battle, David sent Joab, and his servants with him, and all Israel, and they laid waste the children of Ammon and besieged Rabbah, but David stayed at Jerusalem.

 2One evening David arose from his bed and walked on the roof of the king’s house, and from the roof he saw a woman bathing, and the woman was very beautiful in appearance.

 3So David sent and inquired about the woman.
 And someone said, “Is this not Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”

 4Then David sent messengers and took her, and she came to him and he lay with her (now she had just purified herself from her uncleanness), and she returned to her house.

 5And the woman conceived, and she sent and told David and said, “I am with child.”

 6So David sent to Joab, “Send me Uriah the Hittite.”
 And Joab sent Uriah to David.

 7When Uriah had come to him, David asked him how Joab was doing and how the people were doing and how the war was going.